-The Index Sponsor Will Have the Authority to Make Determinations That Could Materially Affect the Index Level and the Amount Payable on the Notes and their Market Value and Create Conflicts of Interest-The Index Sponsor, an independent index administration function within Barclays Bank PLC, is responsible for the operation of the Index, and the policies of the Index Sponsor concerning the calculation of the Index Level could affect the Index Level and, therefore, the amount payable on the Notes at maturity and the market value of the Notes prior to maturity.
+The Index Sponsor Will Have the Authority to Make Determinations That Could Materially Affect the Index Level and the Amount Payable on the Notes and their Market Value and Create Conflicts of Interest-The Index Sponsor, an independent index administration function within Barclays Bank PLC, is responsible for the operation of the Index, and the policies of the Index Sponsor concerning the calculation of the Index Level could affect the Index Level and, therefore, the amount payable on the Notes at maturity and the market value of the Notes prior to scheduled maturity.

 The Index Sponsor may modify the methodology for calculating the Index Level.
-In addition, as described in "The Index-Modifications to the Index" below, the Index Sponsor may make certain changes to the way in which the Index is calculated.
+In addition, as described in "Indices-The Barclays Trailblazer Sectors 5 Index-Barclays Trailblazer Sectors 5 Index Calculation-Modifications to the Trailblazer Index" in the accompanying underlying supplement, the Index Sponsor may make certain changes to the way in which the Index is calculated.
 For example, the Index Sponsor may discontinue or suspend calculation or publication of the Index upon the occurrence of certain market disruptions or other events, in which case it may become difficult to determine the Index Level and the value of the Notes.
 In addition, the Index Sponsor may replace an Index Component if that Index Component ceases to exist or changes in a way that makes the calculation of the Index impossible or infeasible.
 The replacement Index Component may perform significantly worse than the replaced Index Component.
 Any such changes could adversely affect the value of the Notes.
-The circumstances in which the Index Sponsor might make any such a determination are described more fully under "The Index_Modifications to the Index."
+The circumstances in which the Index Sponsor might make any such a determination are described more fully under "Indices-The Barclays Trailblazer Sectors 5 Index-Barclays Trailblazer Sectors 5 Index Calculation-Modifications to the Trailblazer Index" in the accompanying underlying supplement.

-The role played by the Index Sponsor, and the exercise of the kinds of discretion described above and in the section entitled "The Index- Modifications to the Index" below, could present it with significant conflicts of interest in light of the fact that Barclays Bank PLC is the issuer of the Notes.
+The role played by the Index Sponsor, and the exercise of the kinds of discretion described above and in the section entitled "Indices-The Barclays Trailblazer Sectors 5 Index Index-Barclays Trailblazer Sectors 5 Index Calculation-Modifications to the Trailblazer Index" in the accompanying underlying supplement, could present it with significant conflicts of interest in light of the fact that Barclays Bank PLC is the issuer of the Notes.
 The Index Sponsor has no obligation to take the needs of any buyer, seller or holder of the Notes into consideration at any time.